corda/corda-docs/content/en/docs/corda-enterprise/4.6/database-management-tool.md

 * `--base-directory`, `-b`: (Required) The node working directory where all the files are kept.
 This defaults to the current working directory if not set.
 * `--config-file`, `-f`: The path to the config file.
 Defaults to `node.conf`.
 * `--mode`: The operating mode.
 Possible values: NODE, DOORMAN, JPA_NOTARY.
 Default: NODE.
-* `--doorman-jar-path=<doormanJarPath>`: The path to the doorman (Identity Manager) JAR.
+* `--doorman-jar-path=<doormanJarPath>`: The path to the doorman (Identity Manager) `.jar` file.
 * `--verbose`, `--log-to-console`, `-v`: If set, prints logging to the console as well as to a file.
 * `--logging-level=<loggingLevel>`: Enable logging at this level and higher.
 Possible values: ERROR, WARN, INFO, DEBUG, TRACE.
 Default: INFO.
-* `--core-schemas`: Run the node Liquibase core schema migrations.
+* `--core-schemas`: Run Liquibase migrations for the node core schema.
 * `--app-schemas`: Run Liquibase migrations for custom CorDapp schemas.
-* `--db-admin-config <path/to/adminconfigfile>`: Specify the location on disk of a config file holding elevated access credentials for the DB.
-The DB Management tool will use the credentials listed in the config file to connect to the node database an apply the changes.
-The config file supports the following fields:
+* `--db-admin-config <path/to/adminconfigfile>`: Specify the location on disk of a configuration file holding elevated access credentials for the DB.
+The DB Management tool will use the credentials listed in the configuration file to connect to the node database and apply the changes.
+The configuration file supports the following fields:
   * `dbAdminUser`.
   * `dbAdminPassword`.
 * `--help`, `-h`: Show this help message and exit.